alamedyang/magedocs/docs/commands.md

 ## Default Commands

 - These commands are built into the MGE.
 	- Importantly, none of these default command verbs are reserved, so you may register custom arguments, e.g. `GO DENNIS` for a map without a "DENNIS" exit.
-Just know that these custom registrations will not appear in the list of exits provided by LOOK.
+Just know that these custom registrations will not appear in the list of exits provided by `LOOK`.
 	- A map's exits and script slots are defined in the map's [`maps.json`](what_youll_need#maps.json) definition.
 - **`HELP`**: lists all commands that are currently registered, except for commands that have been hidden.
 Command aliases are not listed.
 - **`LOOK`**: Runs the current map's [`on_look`](scripts#on_look) script, then prints the names of exits associated with that map.
 - **`LOOK` + `<entity's current name>`**: Runs the script in that entity's `on_look` slot.
 	- The current name is the entity's name in RAM at the moment, not the entity's original name when the map was first loaded.
 - **`GO` + `<name of exit>`**: Runs the script associated with that exit name for that map.
-	- Abbreviations of the cardinal directions are built into GO, so `GO N` will try to run `GO NORTH`.
+	- Abbreviations of the cardinal directions are built into `GO`, so `GO N` will try to run `GO NORTH`.
 This also applies to the diagonals, e.g. `GO SW` for `GO SOUTHWEST`.

 ## Command Actions